vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-what-is-graph-studio.md

 You can use Studio in one of these scenarios:

 - You have a dataset, and you want to explore and analyze data in a visualized way.
 You can use Docker Compose to deploy Nebula Graph and then use Studio to explore or analyze data in a visualized way.

-- You have deployed Nebula Graph and imported a dataset.
-You want to use a GUI to run nGQL statements or explore and analyze graph data in a visualized way.

 - You are a beginner of nGQL (Nebula Graph Query Language) and you prefer to use a GUI rather than a command-line interface (CLI) to learn the language.